-• A company contemplated in paragraph (e)(ii) of the definition of "company" in section 1(1) that is not incorporated, established or formed in South Africa or is not effectively managed in South Africa.
+• A company contemplated in paragraph (e)(ii) of the definition of "company" in section 1(1) not incorporated, established or formed in South Africa and which does not have its place of effective management in South Africa.
 A company contemplated in paragraph (e)(ii) is a portfolio comprised in any investment scheme carried on outside the Republic that is comparable to a portfolio of a collective investment scheme in participation bonds or a portfolio of a collective investment scheme in securities in pursuance of any arrangement in terms of which members of the public are invited or permitted to contribute to and hold participatory interests in that portfolio through shares, units or any other form of participatory interest.